alaney2/datadrip/data/generative_adversarial_network.md

-# Generative Adversarial Networks (GANs)
+# Generative Adversarial Network (GAN)

-Hey there!
-Have you heard about Generative Adversarial Networks (GANs)?
-They're an exciting machine learning technique that can generate realistic data.
+Generative Adversarial Networks are an exciting machine learning technique that can generate realistic data.

 ## A Brief History